KDE/digikam-doc/batch_queue/watermark_tool.rst

 Text Settings
 -------------

-The **Text** watermark is more simple to use as it do not requires an external source of contents to generate the mark over the images.
-In **Watermark text** field, enter the desired string to use a superimposed contents.
-Below, you can tune the **Font** properties to write text on images, as the **name**, the **style**, and the **color** (the **size** is auto calculated).
+The **Text** watermark is more simple to use as it does not require an external source of contents to generate the mark over the images.
+In **Watermark text** field, enter the desired string to use superimposed contents.
+Below, you can tune the **Font** properties to write text on images, as the **name**, the **style**, and the **color** (the **size** is auto-calculated).
 With **Text opacity** you can adjust the transparency of the watermark text, where 100 is fully opaque and 0 is fully transparent.
 Finally, the **Use background** allows to draw the text over a colored background where you can choose the color and the transparency level.

 .. figure:: images/bqm_watermark_text_settings.webp
     :alt: